Introduction to Right Decision

 #2.
 Opportunity Cost

 This is a big one and most people don’t think about it.
 Suppose you are the manager of a product company.
 You’re about to launch a product.
 How would you decide whether to go for market testing before you launch a product?
 How would you know whether to go ahead with it or not?
 Here’s a simple thing you need to understand and that is the concept of opportunity cost.
 If you do invest a lump sum amount of money, what may or may not happen?
 Suppose, you see that due to the market testing your product launch becomes extra-ordinarily successful.
 Or else, maybe the market testing is not successful at all.
 We will not go with success.
 Let’s see what happens when we pick the worst scenario.
 If you imagine that market testing is a failure, what else you can do with the money if you don’t invest it?
 You may use it to improve the product features.
 You may invest in improving your value chain or hire a vendor who will provide you great value.
 So, if you choose to go for market testing, your opportunity cost would be equal to the cost of failure plus what you could do if you would have not invested the money in market testing.
 Think about it.
-If you can get this right decision, you will make the right decision always.
+If you can get the right decision, you will make the right decision always.

 Now all right decisions are not as impactful as few are.
 For example, if you hire a person and he leaves within 10 days, there will be a loss for a company.
 But if you compare it with the strategic failure of the company the impact is much lesser on the company.
 So, at the beginning of making the right decision, always make sure that how impactful a wrong decision may have to be?
 No, there’s no point of becoming risk-averse.
 But you need to understand the impact beforehand.
 If you need to take the help of an experienced professional.
 The final right decision has to be made by you.